fahadg206/Fantasy-Football-App/README.md

 1. Optimization and efficiency to our functionality.
 2. Integrating a discord bot to provide on demand league information and data/analytics for our members using Python.
-3. To make the league even more immersive we'll be incorporating league members ideas such as league history, past articles, user authentication & more!
+3. To make the league even more immersive, we'll be incorporating league members ideas such as league history, past articles, user authentication & more!

 # Check Us Out